EdmondLi1/Tic-Tac-Toe/README.md

 - Add a profile.html along side with the css
 - Try and figure a way to store highscore and other people's profiles
 - Add an idling feature; will redirect user to menu page
-- Add a bot feature (maybe min-max; but random spot for now)
+- Add a bot feature, maybe min-max; but random spot for now